CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 ### Rules

 * Handle methods are idempotent.
 Messages will be retried if the consumer dies before fully processing them, as they will not be acknowledged.
-* Exchange modules have a constant called `KEY_IDENTIFIER_EXCLUSIVE`.
-See the comment in `rabbitmq_consume.callback` for an explanation.

 # Tests